 Persons per Household

 Bedroom Size Minimum Maximum

-0 1 1

 1 1 2

 2 2 4

-j.
+3 3 6

+i.
 Criminal History:

-It is the policy of to screen applicants, residents and household members for criminal history, and to reject applicants, or terminate the leases of residents, if it is determined that current or past criminal activity of an applicant, resident or household member may indicate a present threat the health, safety, or right to peaceful enjoyment by other residents, property management staff or persons residing in the immediate vicinity of the facility.

-may deny admission to applicants or terminate the lease of any resident or household member who is or has been engaged in criminal activity that could reasonably indicate a present threat to the health, safety or welfare of others.
+It is the policy of to screen applicants, residents and household members for criminal history, and to reject applicant s, or terminate the leases of residents, if it is determined that current or past criminal activity of an applicant, resident or household member may indicate a present threat the health, safety, or right to peaceful enjoys persons residing in the immediate vicinity of the faci ment by other residents, property management staff or lity. may deny a dmission to applicants or terminate the lease of any resident or household member who is or has been engaged in criminal activity that could reasonably indicate a present threat to the health, safety or welfare of others.
 All applicants and residents will be screened using Criminal History Policy.

-Applicants must not have been released anytime during the past 5 years from a prison, penitentiary or jail after serving time for a felony and must not have a criminal background as described below:
+Applicants must not have been released anytime during the past 2 years from a prison, penitentiary or jail after serving time for a felony and must not have a criminal background as described below:

 - 1. Eviction for Drug Related Criminal Activity: If the applicant or any household member has been evicted from federally assisted housing for drug related criminal activity, the application will be rejected for 3 years. - 2.
 Illegal Drug Use: If the applicant or any household member is currently engaged in illegal use of a drug or shows a pattern of illegal use that may interfere with the health, safety, or right to peaceful enjoyment by other residents, the application will be rejected. - 3.
 Alcohol Abuse: If a determination is made that the applicant or any household member's abuse, or pattern of abuse, of alcohol interferes with the health, safety or right to peaceful enjoyment of the premises by other residents, the application will be rejected. - 4.
 Sex Offenders: If the applicant or any household member has a conviction or adjudication other than acquittal, for any sexual offense, the application will be rejected. - 5.
-Sex Offender Registration: If the applicant or any household member is subject to registration under a sex offender registration program, the application will be rejected. - 6.
-Domestic Violence: If the applicant or any household member has a conviction or adjudication other than acquittal, for domestic violence, dating violence, sexual assault or stalking, the application will be rejected unless otherwise protected pursuant to the Violence Against Women Act. - 7.
+Sex Offender Registration: If the applicant or any household member is subject to registration under a state sex offender registration program, the application will be rejected.

+- 6. Domestic Violence: If the applicant or any household member has a conviction or adjudication other than acquittal, for domestic violence, dating violence, sexual assault or stalking, during the past 5 years, the application will be rejected unless otherwise protected pursuant to the Violence Against Women Act.
+Management will take such extenuating circumstances into account and will not deny tenancy or occupancy rights based solely on these adverse factors that are a direct result of being a victim of VAWA crimes. - 7.
 Applicant's criminal history includes grounds for rejection as described in the Criminal History Policy set forth in Section 17I.